-Why do we protect the birds on Dead Neck and Sampson’s Islands?
+Why do we protect the birds on Dead Neck Sampson’s Island?

-But, of course, along with the honor comes the responsibility of maintaining the island at a high standard to afford the protection we require for keeping the birds safe as well as the homes that are situated behind it.
-And this responsibility is not just something we feel we need to do, it is required by law.
-These birds are protected by the Endangered Species Act which was enacted in 1973.
+These birds are protected under the Endangered Species Act which was enacted in 1973.
 This act provides penalties for taking, harassing or harming endangered or threatened species and helps to protect their habitat.

 As a result of these regulations, we keep a very active presence on the island during the nesting season.
 When the birds first arrive in the spring, we work very closely with the Massachusetts Audubon Society to erect symbolic fencing around potential nesting sites on both Dead Neck and Sampson’s Islands.
 Not only do we put up the fencing around actual nesting sites, but we must fence off potential feeding areas that the chicks would use after hatching.
 Some of the chicks, such as Piping Plover chicks, must feed themselves right after they hatch.
 So, not only do they have to fight their way out of an egg shell, but then they must make their way down to the shoreline to find something to eat.
 It’s a tough life for something that looks like a cotton ball on toothpicks.